 Over the three-year price monitoring period, the transparency and review provided by price monitoring has contributed to an environment which has constrained the entities from exercising their market power and reduced their costs of service delivery.
-In this regard, capital expenditure estimates over the three-year period have been reduced by around \$1.1 billion, due to deferrals and adjustments to capital programs and projects while operating expenditure estimates over the period have fallen by \$127 million from those originally forecast.
+In this regard, the entities have reduced their capital expenditure estimates over the three-year period by around \$1.1 billion, due to deferrals and adjustments to capital programs and projects.
+The entities' operating expenditure estimates over the period have fallen by \$127 million from those originally forecast.
 In addition, the entities have improved their internal operational and forecasting processes, often in response to initiatives identified in the Authority's reports.
 At the same time, a number of issues remain outstanding, particularly demand forecasting which is still relatively unsophisticated and needs to be improved.